prisma-archive/anonymous-auth-provider/README.md

 ### Create a Facebook App

 To use Facebook Login you need to create a facebook app.
 Follow this guide to create an app in a few minutes https://developers.facebook.com/docs/apps/register

+> note: in order to test your web app locally you will need to include `localhost` in your App Domains and set the Site Url to something that includes localhost, for example `http://localhost:8000`

 ### Add the email permission